nayo-project/nayo/README.md

 #### the simple operation interface for mongoDB by nodejs
 ---
 ### Update Log
-- add the config "logging" so that you can customize your logging method
+- export the ReadPreference class, and you can use it to set up the transaction and connection's readPerference config
 ### To do
 - will add python version, please give me some time :)
 ---